John Major

-Having left school a day before turning sixteen, Major joined the Young Conservatives in 1959, and soon became a highly active member.
-He was elected to Lambeth London Borough Council in 1968, and a decade later to parliament, being elected as the MP for Huntingdonshire, later Huntingdon, in the 1979 general election.
-Major held several junior government positions under Thatcher from 1984 to 1987, including Parliamentary Private Secretary and assistant whip.
-He served in Thatcher's third ministry as Chief Secretary to the Treasury from 1987 to 1989, Foreign Secretary in 1989, and Chancellor of the Exchequer from 1989 to 1990.
-Following Thatcher's resignation in 1990, after a challenge was launched to her leadership, Major stood in the 1990 Conservative Party leadership election to replace her and emerged victorious, becoming prime minister.
-His mild-mannered style and moderate political stance contrasted with that of Thatcher.
-Two years into his premiership, Major went on to lead the Conservative Party to a fourth consecutive electoral victory, winning more than 14 million votes, which remains the highest number ever won by a political party in Britain.
+Major left school before 16, worked as an insurance clerk, joined the Young Conservatives in 1959, and became a highly active member.
+He was elected to Lambeth London Borough Council in 1968 and, a decade later, to parliament as a Conservative MP at the 1979 general election.
+Major held junior government positions under Thatcher from 1984 to 1987, including parliamentary private secretary and assistant whip.
+He served as Chief Secretary to the Treasury from 1987 to 1989, Foreign Secretary in 1989, and Chancellor from 1989 to 1990.
+Following Thatcher's resignation in 1990, Major stood in the 1990 Conservative leadership election and emerged victorious, becoming prime minister.

-As prime minister, Major created the Citizen's Charter, removed the Poll Tax and replaced it with the Council Tax, committed British troops to the Gulf War, took charge of the UK's negotiations over the Maastricht Treaty, led the country during the early 1990s economic crisis, withdrew the pound from the European Exchange Rate Mechanism (on Black Wednesday), promoted the socially conservative back to basics campaign, privatised the railways and coal industry, and played a pivotal role in creating peace in Northern Ireland.
-In 1995, Major resigned as party leader, amid internal divisions over UK membership of the European Union, parliamentary scandals (widely known as "sleaze") and questions over his economic credibility.
-Despite being reelected as Conservative leader in the 1995 Conservative Party leadership election, his administration remained unpopular, and soon lost its parliamentary majority.
-The Labour Party pulled ahead of the Conservatives in every local election during Major's leadership, which increased after Tony Blair became Labour leader in 1994.
-Major suffered a massive defeat in the 1997 general election, when Labour inflicted one of the largest electoral defeats upon the Conservatives, resulting in a Labour government ending 18 years of Conservative rule.
+Major's mild-mannered style and moderate political stance contrasted with Thatcher.
+Major created the Citizen's Charter, replaced the Poll Tax with the Council Tax, committed British troops to the Gulf War, took charge of the UK's negotiations over the Maastricht Treaty, led the country during the early 1990s economic crisis, withdrew the pound from the European Exchange Rate Mechanism on Black Wednesday, promoted the socially conservative back to basics campaign, privatised the railways and coal industry, and played a pivotal role in creating peace in Northern Ireland.
+Two years into his premiership, Major led the Conservatives to a fourth consecutive electoral victory, winning more than 14 million votes, which remains the highest won by a British political party.
+In 1995, Major resigned as party leader, amid internal divisions over UK membership of the EU, parliamentary scandals and questions over his economic credibility.
+Despite winning the 1995 leadership election, his government remained unpopular, and lost its majority.
+The Labour Party pulled ahead of the Conservatives in every local election during Major's premiership, which increased after Tony Blair became Labour leader in 1994.
+The Conservatives were defeated by Labour in a landslide in the 1997 general election, ending 18 years of Conservative government.